deeplearning4j/deeplearning4j/overview.md

 Deep-learning networks end in an output layer: a logistic, or softmax, classifier that assigns a likelihood to a particular outcome or label.
 We call that predictive, but it is predictive in a broad sense.
 Given raw data in the form of an image, a deep-learning network may decide, for example, that the input data is 90 percent likely to represent a person.

-Next, we'll show you how to implement the simplest machine-learning network, a [Restricted Boltzmann machine](../restrictedboltzmannmachine.html).
+Next, we'll explain the simplest machine-learning network, a [Restricted Boltzmann machine](../restrictedboltzmannmachine.html), and then show you how several RBMs form a [deep-belief network](../deepbeliefnetwork.html).